wilhe1m/StructureWatch/README.md

 # StructureWatch
 A local netcore powered eve notification aggregator.

-Bascially, over multiple characters it is easy to miss a notification.
+Basically, over multiple characters it is easy to miss a notification.

-this tool aggregates them to ensure that you have offiline access to them. in particular.
-This allows a user to monitor for abandonding structures they have assets in.
+This tool aggregates them to ensure that you have offiline access to them. in particular, this tool allows a user to monitor for abandoning structures they have assets in.
+It also allow access to the raw notification feed in case that is somehow desired.

 ## Limitations.